Walkerton, Ontario: History

 Walkerton was originally part of Brant Township and was first settled in 1849 by William Jasper and Edward Boulton who farmed to the east of the river.
 Other settlers from the same era included John Lundy, Moses Stewart and Thomas Bilkie who farmed to the west of the river.
 Joseph Walker arrived from Ireland in 1850 and is considered one of the founders of Walkerton.
 He built both saw mills and flour mills, surveyed the area into a town plot and encouraged businesses to locate here.
-Years later, Walker was the reeve of Brant for several terms, and was elected as the first mayor or Walkerton.
+Years later, Walker was the reeve of Brant for several terms, and was elected as the first mayor of Walkerton.

 Although Walkerton was never incorporated as a village, it became a town in 1871, with a population of just under 1000.
 That increased to 2,604 by 1881, and to 3,061 by 1891 thanks to the arrival of the railroad which enabled the locals to ship their grain.
 The population dropped to 2,971 by 1901.